KeanW/Jigsawify/README.md

 # Jigsawify
-_Creates one-of-a-kind jigsaw puzzles using Autodesk's Forge platform_
+_Creates one-of-a-kind jigsaw puzzles using Autodesk's Forge platform._

 ## Origins
 This project originated from some work done to explore the use of laser cutters to create custom jigsaw puzzles.
 It became clear that some custom code - run inside AutoCAD - would help create a circular puzzle that was needed for a specific project.
 This code ended up being generalised and used an example of how AutoCAD I/O - now part of the Design Automation API in Autodesk's Forge platform - could run this code and make it available to web-sites and other web-services.